nagasudhirpulla/taming_python/blog/skills/docxtpl_images_from_folder.md

 ![docxtpl_images_list_template_0](https://github.com/nagasudhirpulla/taming_python/raw/master/blog/skills/assets/img/docxtpl_images_list_template_0.png)
 ## Code
-* Create a folder named `images` and place the images in that
+* Create a folder named `images` and place the images in that folder.
+* Create a folder named `reports`.
+The output files will be generated in that folder
 ```python
 import datetime as dt
 import random